• Skip to primary navigation

 • Yeast - I use active dry yeast

 • Sugar - White granulated sugar is used in the dough and brown sugar is added to the boiling water where the bagels will be boiled.
-The brown sugar helps make a perfect exterior to the bagel.
+The brown sugar helps make a perfect exterior for the bagel.

 Step by step directions

 • Place blueberries and water into a small saucepan over medium heat.
-Heat just until the water comes to a simmer and then remove from heat and allow mixture to cool to 108°F so it's safe to use with the active dry yeast.
+Heat just until the water comes to a simmer and then remove from heat and allow the mixture to cool to 108°F so it's safe to use with the active dry yeast.

 • Pour blueberries and water into a large mixing bowl of a stand mixer

-• Stir in 1 cup of flour, vital wheat gluten and salt.
+• Stir in 1 cup of flour, vital wheat gluten, and salt.
 When mixed, add another cup of flour.
 Continue adding flour until the dough forms a ball around the dough hook.

 A saucepan with blueberries.